sftpplus/sftpplus-docs/src/doc_source/developer/http-api-authentication.rst

     password = API-passord-or-token

-Another example is when the remote HTTP API endpoing required an API key or some other type of authentication.
+Another example is when the remote HTTP API endpoint requires an API key or some other type of authentication.
 This can be implemented by configuring a custom header that is sent with each HTTP authentication request::